Skip to content

 names=['fast', 'slow', 'symbol'], length=210)

-2. Run a SMA indicator once on all time periods
+2. Run an SMA indicator once on all time periods.

 Lazy parameter grids

-• Parameterized decorator no longer necessarily materializes parameter grids if you're only interested in a subset of all parameter combinations.
-Consequently, this enables the generation of random parameter combinations to be almost instant, regardless of the total number of all possible parameter combinations.
+• The parameterized decorator no longer needs to materialize parameter grids if you are only interested in a subset of all parameter combinations.
+This change enables the generation of random parameter combinations almost instantly, no matter how large the total number of possible combinations is.

 Test a random subset of a huge number of parameter combinations